Housebound (2014 film): Plot

-Kylie Bucknell, a troubled young woman, attempts to steal the safe from an ATM but the police capture her.
+Kylie Bucknell, a troubled young woman, attempts to steal the safe from an ATM but she fails to escape and is arrested.
 Due to her history of recidivism, she is sentenced to house arrest for eight months under the care of her mother, Miriam.
 Kylie does not get along with either her mother or her step-father, Graeme.
 A security contractor, Amos, explains that Kylie's ankle monitor will alert the police if she ever leaves the premises of her mother's house.

 Kylie is further frustrated when Miriam claims the house is haunted.
 After a disembodied hand grabs her in the basement, Kylie becomes convinced that an intruder is in the house.
+Hearing noises upstairs, she launches an attack on a male figure that turns out to be Amos responding to an ankle monitor breach.
 Amos takes Miriam's suggestion of a haunting seriously, and promises to return with ghost hunting equipment.
 After a series of unexplained experiences, Kylie comes to believe there may truly be a ghost in the house.
 Dennis, Kylie's clinical psychologist, becomes concerned with what he believes to be delusions in Miriam and Kylie.
 Graeme reveals that their home was once a halfway house and the site of a horrific murder.
-They discover evidence of the crime, including an orthodontic retainer.
+They discover evidence of the crime, including a partial denture.